J2Ski Canada J2Ski logo

 Wed

-Light rain showers first, cloudy then light snow, heavy snow showers later.
+Light snow first, snow showers then snow showers at altitude, light snow showers later.

 Temperature at BaseTemp at Base